14 min read

 Collect pebbles similar in size to date stones, with a total of 49 pebbles required for the pilgrims' casting stone ritual.
 As a precaution, it’s advised to gather 21 extra pebbles to ensure you have a total of 70 pebbles.

-You might miss the target or some pebbles may fall, so it's best to collect extra to be prepared.
+You might miss the target, or some pebbles may fall, so it's best to collect extra to be prepared.
 Pebbles can be collected from anywhere in Mina, so there's flexibility in gathering them for the symbolic stoning of the devil ritual.

 On the 10th of Dhul Hijjah, also known as Yawm al-Nahr, Muslims observe the Day of Sacrifice (Qurbani).
 After Fajr Salah, you will leave Muzdalifah and head towards Mina, continuously reciting the Talbiyah during the journey.